Speaker

 Actions

 Roy Vũ earned his Ph.D.
 (2006) in history at the University of Houston.
-He is now a history professor at Dallas College, in Irving, Texas.
-He also serves as an Advisory Board member for Plant It Forward Farms and Foodways Texas.
-He is currently writing a book titled Farm-to-Freedom: Vietnamese Americans and Their Home Gardens, under contract for publication with Texas A&M University Press (forthcoming).
-He and his wife, Ngọc, reside in Irving, Texas.
+He is now a history professor at Dallas College - North Lake Campus.
+He is also an advisory board member for Foodways Texas and Keep Irving Beautiful, where he is the 2018 recipient of the Sadie Ray Graff Education Award.
+His new book, Farm-to-Freedom: Vietnamese Americans and Their Food Gardens, was released in September 2024 by Texas A&M University Press.
+He and his wife, Ngọc, live in Irving, Texas.

 Area of Expertise